jimmc/jraceman/README.md

     mkdir _private      # Put files here you don't want to checkin to git ./jracemango -db sqlite3:_private/jrdb-test -create

+You can import a jraceman data file.
+For example, if you have the jraceman v1 source files in $JRACEMAN, you can load the USACK sports definition:

+    ./jracemango -db sqlite3:_private/jrdb-test -import $JRACEMAN/data/usack-sports.txt

 ### Run the server

     ./jracemango -db sqlite3:_private/jrdb-test